JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 S. Buechel & U. Hahn \[2018\].\
 Representation mapping: a novel approach to generate high-quality multi-lingual emotion lexicons.
 In LREC 2018 – Proceedings of the 11th International Conference on Language Resources and Evaluation.
 Miyazaki, Japan, May 7-12, 2018, pp. 184-191.

+E. Eder, U. Krieg-Holz, & U. Hahn \[2019\].\
+At the lower end of language: exploring the vulgar and obscene side of German.
+In ALW 3 – Proceedings of the 3rd Workshop on Abusive Language Online @ ACL 2019.
+Florence, Italy, August, 1, 2019, pp. 119–128

 ## 5) Biomedical NLP